kperilla/dotfiles-2.0/README.md

     - Should I move my plugin config to make it simpler
  - How do you use the mason API?
     - Why are all the connector plugins so complicated?
+ - I should try to understand all of kickstart.nvim

 # Learning/wisdoms
  - Don't cheat yourself by learning with an AI code assistant